-- → Persona-Non-Grata (PNG):Banned from Adelphi University facilities, grounds, buildings, programs, and activities.
-You may not be present on campus at any time, for any reason, without prior written permission.
-If you are found on campus, you will be subject to arrest for criminal trespass. - → Permanent Removal from Housing: Permanent exclusion from residence halls. - → Permanent Restriction from building(s): Permanent exclusion from building(s) other than a residence hall(s). - → Temporary Restriction from building(s): Temporary exclusion from building(s)other than a residence hall(s). - → Interim Restriction from Residence Halls: Temporary exclusion from residence halls. - → Interim Restriction from Other Campus Buildings: Temporary exclusion from campus building(s) other than a residence hall - → Interim No Contact Order: A notification letter is given as a result of the information available, and in consideration of the serious nature of a conflict.
-The letter is instruction for no further contact with another person.
-This includes indirect communication through other parties or the use of social media.
+- Removal of Privileges/Restriction from Facilities and Activities: Exclusion from designated privileges, facilities, and/or activities. - Permanent Restriction from building(s): Permanent exclusion from building(s) other than a residence hall(s). - Temporary Restriction from building(s): Temporary exclusion from building(s)other than a residence hall(s). - Temporary Restriction from Residence Halls: Temporary exclusion from residence halls. - Temporary Restriction from Other Campus Buildings: Temporary exclusion from campus building(s) other than a residence hall - Clubs/Organization Revocation: Cancellation of a club or organization due to violations of the Code.